JeremyTigera/AKS-CalicoEntreprise-Base/README.md

 ```
 kubectl create -f https://docs.tigera.io/manifests/tigera-prometheus-operator.yaml
 ```
+Now we have to license the product, refer to your Tigera representative to get the document.
-After that we have to create a config.json file and insert a secret.<br/>
+We have to create a config.json file and insert the token.<br/>
 Create a config.json file in the current directory:
 ```
 vi config.json